 - password password

 Password for the user. password is an MD5 digest string, and it can contain any Unicode and ISO/IEC 10646 characters, including tabs, carriage returns, and linefeeds.
-For more information, see Section 9.4 in RFC 7950, The YANG 1.1 Data Modeling Language.
+To include an exclamation point (!) in a password, enclose the entire password in quotation marks (for example, "Pass01!").
+For more information about allowed password characters, see Section 9.4 in RFC 7950, The YANG 1.1 Data Modeling Language.

 Each username is required to have a password, and each user is allowed to change their own password.